spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 (ii) a more complex expression constructed by combining smaller valid expressions using Boolean license operators.

-There MUST NOT be white space `.
+There MUST NOT be white space between a license-id and any following `+`.
+This supports easy parsing and backwards compatibility.
+There MUST be white space on either side of the operator "WITH".
+There MUST be white space and/or parentheses on either side of the operators `AND` and `OR`.

 In the `tag:value` format, a license expression MUST be on a single line, and MUST NOT include a line break in the middle of the expression.